 There are some things you need to understand.

 There are nearly two billion Muslims across the world.
-Practice and spirituality looks totally different for everyone.
-Islam is the fastest growing religion in the world and of course there are going to be differing ideas and perspectives.
-There is no such thing as one kind of Muslim, or the correct kind of Muslim.
+Practice and spirituality look totally different for everyone.
+Islam is the fastest growing religion in the world and of course, there are going to be differing ideas and perspectives.
+There is no such thing as one kind of Muslim or the correct kind of Muslim.
 And more than that, there is no religious precedent to exclude or be less welcoming to those who might not match your own version of piety.